Frequently Asked Questions

 View all of the SUSE OpenStack Cloud features

-Which of the OpenStack Project are supported as part of SUSE OpenStack Cloud?
+Which of the OpenStack Projects are supported as part of SUSE OpenStack Cloud?

-SUSE OpenStack Cloud 6 supports the components of the OpenStack Liberty release, including Nova, Glance, Keystone, Horizon, Swift, Neutron, Cinder, Ceilometer, Heat, Trove, Sahara, Manila, Ironic and Designate projects.
+SUSE OpenStack Cloud 7 supports the components of the OpenStack Newton release, including Nova, Glance, Keystone, Horizon, Swift, Neutron, Cinder, Ceilometer, Heat, Trove, Sahara, Manila, Ironic, Magnum, Mirano, Tempest, Barbican, and Designate projects.
 Additionally, support for the Crowbar project is included for set up and administration as well as Ceph and the Rados Gateway for distributed block and object storage.
 SUSE also supports selected partner plug-ins for block storage and networking.
-Suse OpenStack Cloud conforms to the OpenStack DefCore requirements of interoperability.
+SUSE OpenStack Cloud conforms to the OpenStack Powered Platform requirements for interoperability.

 What are the components of SUSE OpenStack Cloud?